vanshikachaddha/LLM-Teaching-Assistant/README.md

 # AIProf 🧠📄

-AutoTeacher AI is a document and inquiry assistant built with FastAPI, OpenAI's Assistant API, and a simple frontend.
+AIProf is a document and inquiry assistant built with FastAPI, OpenAI's Assistant API, and a simple frontend.
 It supports analyzing documents, sending custom prompts, and interacting with multiple uploaded files — all through a REST API or a web interface.

 ---